LEED Platinum V4 Wall Design: Building Science

 Stud cavities are still insulated with batts, but the majority of insulation is on the outside of the sheathing, this way the vapour control layer is sandwiched between layers of insulation where it can perform best in a wildly varying climate like we have in Canada.

 There are many advantages to this system - it provides much greater thermal protection and energy efficiency, better drying capabilities and protects the air barrier from the assault it would normally receive from wiring and other penetrations when we rely on an interior polyethylene as an air and vapour barrier.
-See our pages on vapour and air movement to get a better idea of how this works, and why it makes so much sense to build this way in cold climates.
+See our pages on vapour and air movement & the difference between air & vapor barriers to get a better idea of how this works, and why it makes so much sense to build this way in cold climates.

 1. After the concrete slab had sufficiently set, we began wall framing.
 We were provided with detailed framing plans courtesy of Kott Lumber, with each wall planned down to the smallest framing member, including a cut list with the length of each piece.
 This made the framing process go fast and efficiently and reduced our waste, as the wood order matched the requirements of the walls.